johnnieeliasson/Uppgift-3/2-html-minimal-website/README.md

 1. Structure the web pages with semantic elements like header, nav, section, article, aside

 2. At least the following elements must be used:
-    1. h1
-    2. h2
-    3. p
-    4. a
-    5. ul or dl
-    6. table (with th, tr and td)
+    - h1, h2, p, a, ul or dl, table (with th, tr and td)

 3. There should be a form element, including the following sub-elements
-    1. input (with submit, reset, text, checkbox /or radio values)
+    - input (with submit, reset, text, checkbox /or radio values), select, textarea
-    2. select
-    3. textarea

 4. At least one div element and span element